-Let’s Talk provides easy access to free, informal, and confidential consultations with therapists from the Student Counseling Service.
+Let’s Talk provides easy access to free, informal, and confidential consultations with therapists from UChicago Student Wellness.
 No appointment is necessary.
 If you prefer, you do not have to give your name.

 Let's Talk is open to all University of Chicago undergraduate and graduate students and is a good fit for: